aashkann/grasshopper/geometry/Rationalization/README.md

 ### Outputs

 #### out
-out messages of the python component.
+out messages of the Python component.

 #### remainders
-parts that do not meet the max curveture because they have small edges or not enough iterations.
+parts that do not meet the max curvature because they have small edges or insufficient iterations.

 #### final_subdivisions
-parts that meet the minimum curvetrue.
+parts that meet the minimum curvature.

 ### Notes
-- Since it uses iso curves to subidivde and measure the minimum edge legth, trimmed surface.
-In those cases I suggest untrim or shrink-trimmed surface and retrim afterwards
+- Since it uses iso curves to subdivide and measure the minimum edge length, trimmed surface.
+In those cases, I suggest untrim or shrink-trimmed surface and retrim afterward
 - For the same reason it also won't work with triangular networks.
-In this case you would need to rebuild the surface in such way that iso curves don't converg to zero.
+In this case, you would need to rebuild the surface so that iso curves don't converge to zero.